 Kavorka Man: Stuart, played by the gawky, nerdy-looking Alan Ruck, had some hot girlfriends, from the evil psychotic Dierdre, to a childhood friend played by Lori Laughlin.

 Mood Whiplash: The show is usually a straight up comedy.
 However the fourth season finale where Mike leaves is perhaps the series' saddest episode.
-Then there's additional mood whiplash when the show jumps the shark immediately afterwards with Charlie's introduction.
+Then there's additional mood whiplash immediately afterwards with Charlie's introduction.

 My Hovercraft Is Full of Eels: Paul claims to be able speak fluent Portuguese.
 His attempt to bid farewell to the mayor is translated as "My monkey needs a haircut".